 Registers are completely customizable logs for managing actions, lessons learned, decisions and more.
 Similar to Cora Forms, Registers were developed to captured information typically found on spreadsheets.
 Among the problems that we encounter with organisations who use spreadsheets is that the data contained is “siloed” and users might have to go through multiple spreadsheets to find the information they need.
 Cora PPM keeps it all in a central location.

 A typical example of a Register that some of our clients use would be a Change Register.
 These Registers provide visibility on all change requests made in a project.
 This could be added funding, extra resources, or adjusting the schedule and can be set up with approvals from the responsible officer.
-The headings within the Register can also be configured to match an organisation’s processes.
+The headings within the Register can also be configured to match an organization’s processes.

-Fields such as cost impact, time impact and schedule impact can be set as mandatory fields and these must be completed in order to submit a change request.
+Fields such as cost impact, time impact, and schedule impact can be set as mandatory fields and these must be completed in order to submit a change request.
 Registers can also be associated with a Workflow and once a Change Request is submitted the designated decision maker/approver will receive a notification via a Widget on their personal Dashboard.
 The associated Widget can be expanded to display the complete Change Request input in Grid Format.
 An example of what a decision maker/ approver sees when they expand the Approvals Widget on their Dashboard can be viewed below.

-Cora Forms and Registers have both become key components of the Cora PPM functionality and they continually meet the needs of many of our clients including PwC, Honeywell and Teleflex.
+Cora Forms and Registers have both become key components of the Cora PPM functionality and they continually meet the needs of many of our clients including PwC, Honeywell, and Teleflex.

-Alternatively, you can find out more about how Cora PPM can help your organization by visiting our PPM Page where you can watch a video Tour of the platform, see Client Testimonials and much more.
+Alternatively, you can find out more about how Cora PPM can help your organization by visiting our PPM Page where you can watch a video tour of the platform, see Client Testimonials, and much more.